Pareshan: Promotion

 The teaser of this movie made in Telangana dialect was released on 20 February 2023.
 The teaser got a good response.

 Rana released a comedy video on 5 April 2023, as part of the promotion of this film presented by Rana Daggubati.
 The video featuring Samosa as the main ingredient was a hit.

 Rana released film's theatrical trailer on 21 May 2023, at PVR R.K.
 Cineflex in Hyderabad.

 Release

 This movie is released on 2 June 2023.

 Reception

 Sangeetha Devi Dundoo of The Hindu Barring a few fun segments, ‘Pareshan’ goes overboard in its stereotypical depiction of the lifestyle of rural Telangana.
 Thiruveer's and Pavani's earnestness is the silver lining.

-The film received a 2.25-star rating out of 5 stars from 123telugu, "The film has a wafer-thin storyline, and one can't help but notice it in the second hour.
-In the first hour, the comedy portions kept the proceedings going, but in the second half, the director ran out of ideas.
-Hence, he tried to fill the film with more and more comedy stuff, but that didn't work out.
-But Thiruveer is superb as Isaac, and he has wonderful comedy timing.
-His expressions are spot-on, and his antics will tickle the funny bone."

 Latha Srinivasan of India Today gave it 2.5 out of 5 stars and wrote, "Pareshan is a decent attempt by the director to deliver a village-centric comedy that gives us glimpses into typical village life, like Seenu's wedding celebrations, the church services, and so on.
 But one wishes it had a little bit more going for it in terms of the story to make it more impactful."